 ADDING RANGE: Fact or Fantasy?

-Is there any way for men to actually add notes?
+Can men actually add notes to their range?
 Absolutely.
 But not by doing the same thing over and over again, and expecting something different to happen.

 WHAT IS A "COMMERCIAL" VOICE?

-...In the studio, and most likely it took several takes to get each song "just right".
-Now your audience will expect you to pull those songs off all in one evening, one after the other, with no glitches.
+...in the recording studio, and most likely it took several takes to get it "just right".
+And now that it’s on the record, the audience will expect the same thing, only better, with NO glitches.

-We also provide in-studio coaching.
-That's just what it sounds like: we accompany you to your recording session, providing on-the-spot advice, as well as any vocal quick-fixes, emergencies, on-site questions or demonstrations, etc.
+Our in-studio coaching is just what it sounds like: we accompany the vocalist to the recording session, providing on-the-spot advice, as well as quick vocal fixes, emergencies, on-site questions or demonstrations, etc.